For day-to-day needs, Capella’s learner support services are

 • Faculty and Mentors—Learners work with faculty and mentors who assist them during important phases of their program.
 Faculty and mentor biographies by school can be found on Campus.

-• Financial Aid—Financial aid counselors help learners explore the options available for financing their education.
+• Financial Aid—Financial Aid advisors help learners explore the options available for financing their education.
 Capella’s online financial aid resources provide learners with information about federal loans, federal undergraduate grants, military tuition assistance, veteran’s benefits, special aid programs, and employer tuition reimbursement.
-For more information, including the Capella Guide to Federal Financial Aid, visit Financial Aid on Campus, call Learner Support at 1.888.CAPELLA (227.3552), or email email@example.com.
+For more information visit Financial Aid on Campus; call Learner Support at 1.888.CAPELLA (227.3552), option 1; or email FAST@capella.edu.

 • Institutional Review Board (IRB) and the Compliance Office—Capella University is dedicated to safeguarding human research participants and promoting excellence in research through its commitment to ethical principles for the responsible conduct of research.
 Ensuring the highest standards of ethical conduct in research and the protection of the rights and welfare of human research participants is a shared responsibility between the Capella University research community and the IRB.
 The IRB and Compliance Office promotes compliance with applicable local, state, and federal regulations and fosters ethical research through education, IRB review, quality assurance and improvement initiatives,and compliance monitoring.
 For more information, email IRB@capella.edu.